euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

   the plasma in the majority of pixels.
 In particular, it is likely that active region loops have a distribution of temperature and density which makes a narrow Gaussian a physically sensible choice for the shape of the plasma DEM.
-It is likely that the emission in pixels containing loops will be dominated by the material contained in the loop itself;
+It is likely that emission from loops will dominate the measured emission in the corresponding pixels;
 - since other studies have used a Gaussian DEM, using the same shape in this work allows a direct comparison between the relative merits of the methods themselves, without any disparity in the results caused by different DEM profiles.